glamorous-noob/impostor/README.md

 # Impostor

-## A Firefox extension to replace an HTTP response's body by a local file
+## A Firefox extension to replace an HTTP response's body with a local file

 <img src="./icons/icon.png" alt="icon" style="zoom: 25%;" />